RosaleeKnight/study-notes/cybersecurity-terminology.md

 ATP (Advanced Threat Protection): Security solutions that defend against sophisticated malware or hacking attacks targeting senisitive data which inclues both software and managed security services.

+Allowlist: A list of permitted items that are automatically let through whatever gate is being used.

 Anti-Botnet: Tool that automatically checks when a user browses a website and if a risk is detected sends a warning such as a CAPTCHA.

 Anti-Virus: A computer program used to prevent, detect and remove malware.